emfcamp/software_stories/volunteer_system_user_stories.md

 * View list of shifts I'm signed up for
 * Cancel a shift
 * Take online training/test
-    > Currently expect this to be only be for the bar
+    > Currently expect this to only be for the bar

 * When on shift
     - Have access to information about the role (wiki page)